 On this page, Stock Titan pairs these SEC filings with AI-powered summaries that explain the purpose and main points of each document in plain language.
 Users can quickly see which filings relate to dividends, preferred stock, debt offerings, or listing status, and then drill down into the full text when more detail is needed.
 Real-time updates from EDGAR, combined with automated highlights, make it easier to track how Prologis’ regulatory disclosures affect holders of PLDGP and other Prologis securities.

-The DEUs and related DSUs vest 100% on the earlier of the first anniversary of the grant date or the first annual stockholders’ meeting after the grant date, and are settled in Prologis common stock at one share per DSU or DEU.
-Following this grant, Piani’s balance of DSUs and DEUs is 6,566.1670 units, all held directly.
+The DEUs and related DSUs vest 100% on the earlier of the first anniversary of the grant date or the first annual meeting of stockholders after the grant date.
+They are ultimately paid in Prologis common stock on a one-for-one basis.
+After this award, O'Connor held a total of 28,231.7997 DSUs and DEUs.